joyceliaoo/Bravo/README.md

 - shortest path

 ## known bugs
--displayer takes a long time for certain mazes and enter must be hit many times -displayer does not indicate if the explorer is outside the maze
+- displayer takes a long time for certain mazes, enter may need to be hit many times
+- displayer does not indicate if the explorer is outside the maze